-As discussed in Note 13 to the financial statements, the Village of Bridgeview, Illinois restated fund balance in the General Fund to reclassify a note payable previously recorded as a fund liability to a long term liability recorded only in governmental activities in the government wide Statement of Net Position.
+As described in Note 13 to the financial statements, in 2022, the Village of Bridgeview, Illinois adopted new accounting guidance, GASB Statement No. 87, Leases.
 Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements